sumsjp/Quantified-Strategies/TRADING STRATEGIES Backtested - Shorts.md

 [[Youtube]](https://www.youtube.com/watch?v=IrQbXvDTjXQ&list=PLHFlSdhbIZ6SuK0pQdrJzhoFuUb-efjGq)

-The trading strategy described is a momentum rotation approach involving three ETFs: SPY (S&P 500), GLD (Gold), and TLT (Bonds).
-Developed by Meb Faber around 2015, the strategy uses monthly bars to generate signals.
-Here's a concise summary:

-1. **Signals**:
+### 1. **Themes**
+- Momentum rotation strategy for stocks, bonds, and gold.
+- Developed by Meb Faber around 2015.

+---

+### 2. **Trading Products (ETFs)**
+- SPY: S&P 500 ETF (stocks).
+- GLD: Gold ETF (gold).
+- TLT: Treasury Bond ETF (bonds).

+---

+### 3. **Indicators**
+- Three-month simple moving average (SMA).
+- Ten-month simple moving average (SMA).

+---

+### 4. **Strategy Details**
-   - Invest or stay long when the 3-month Simple Moving Average (SMA) is above the 10-month SMA.
+- At the end of each month, check if the three-month SMA is above the ten-month SMA.

-2. **Allocation**:
+- When the signal is present:
-   - Allocate one-third of capital to each ETF when a signal is received.
+  - Allocate one-third of capital to each ETF (e.g., SPY, GLD, TLT).
-   - If signals occur in two ETFs, invest 66% of equity, keeping 33% in cash.
+  - If a signal appears in two ETFs, invest 66% of equity and keep 33% in cash.

-3. **Performance**:
-   - The strategy performed well until 2015 with an annual return of nearly 8% and a modest maximum drawdown of 18%.
-   - Since 2015, the annual return has dropped to just under 3%.

-4. **Current Market Context**:
-   - Currently, all three moving averages are above their respective counterparts, indicating an uptrend.
-   - Recent market corrections have raised questions about whether the strategy will rebound or if adjustments are needed.

-In summary, this is a momentum-based approach that shifts capital between stocks, bonds, and gold based on moving average crossovers.
-While historically effective, its performance has waned since 2015, prompting consideration of potential adjustments in light of recent market dynamics.
+---

+### 5. **Backtest Performance**
+- Annual return: ~8%.
+- Maximum drawdown: 18%.
+- Strategy performed well until 2015 (when it was published) but underperformed afterward.

+---

+### 6. **Conclusions**
+- The strategy is a momentum-based, risk-parity approach for asset allocation across stocks, bonds, and gold.
+- While the strategy has shown modest drawdowns, its performance has declined since its publication in 2015.
 </details>

 <details>